 A Culture, Education, Science and Sports Agreement was signed in 1994 and came into force in September 1999.
 There was active cooperation between Estonia and Turkey in the framework of the “Youth in Action” programme.

 Turkey is one of the priority countries for the Archimedes Foundation (established by the Estonian government) and for Estonian higher education institutions The number of exchange students from Turkey is increasing.
-In the current academic year (2017/2018), there are 165 students from Turkey studying in Estonia.

 Over the last decade, cooperation in the fields of culture and education between Estonia and Turkey has been successful.
 The following are examples of some events that have taken place.